Linuswidmer/master-thesis/writing/thesis/sections/methods.typ

 Any deviations from the pre-registration are justified and reported in the relevant sections.

 == Sample and Recruitment
 An a priori power analysis based on the effects of previous studies indicated a required sample size of 209 participants (see Appendix).
 To account for sample attrition, the final target sample size was chosen 10% higher at 229 participants.
 Eligibility criteria included self-identification as male, native-level proficiency in German, and a minimum age of 18 years.
 In exchange for participation, 1€ was donated to a public men's rights organization.

 == Procedure
-The procedure was adapted from #cite(<stanaland2021man>, form: "prose") and translated into German.
+The procedure was adapted from #cite(<stanaland2021man>, form: "prose") and translated into German and an online questionnaire.

+Participatns assessed the study via a link or QR code on the flyers.

-As the deception of the true purpose of the study was crucial to the operationalization of the masculinity threat, the participants were informed that the study concerned with personality, motivation, and performance ("Persönlichkeit, Motivation & Leistung") in men.
+As the deception of the true purpose of the study was crucial to the studies success, participants were informed that the study concerned with personality, motivation and performance ("Persönlichkeit, Motivation & Leistung") in men.
 They were also reminded that eligibility required identifying as male, native-level proficiency in German, and a minimum age of 18 years.

-After providing informed consent, participants completed the seven randomized items of the MMB scale, presented as a attitude towards masculinity ("Einstellungen zum Thema Männlichkeit)".
+After providing informed consent, participants completed the nine randomized items of the MMB scale, presented as a attitudes towards masculinity ("Einstellungen zum Thema Männlichkeit)".

 Next, they were informed they would complete a test supposedly measuring knowledge in areas typically associated with men or women in society ("Geschlechtsspezifischer Wissenstest").
 The items of the GKT were presented in a fixed randomized order.